digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/explicit-contract-disclosure.rst

 .. note:: Daml Script support for explicit disclosure is currently not implemented.
   The last steps of the example are modeled using raw gRPC queries.
-  For a complete example using a high-level client API, check the `Java Bindings StockExchange example project <https://github.com/digital-asset/ex-java-bindings/blob/f474ae83976b0ad197e2fabfce9842fb9b3de907/StockExchange/README.rst>`_.
+  For a complete example using a high-level client API, see the `Java Bindings StockExchange example project <https://github.com/digital-asset/ex-java-bindings/blob/f474ae83976b0ad197e2fabfce9842fb9b3de907/StockExchange/README.rst>`_.

 The contracts' stakeholders issue fetch queries to the Ledger API (each to their own participant) for retrieving the associated contract payloads.

-In this example, the following Canton participant node topology has been used:
+This example uses the following Canton participant node topology:

 - ``stockExchangeParticipant`` hosts party with display name ``StockExchange`` and exposes Ledger API on port ``5011``
 - ``bankParticipant`` hosts party with display name ``Bank`` and exposes Ledger API on port ``5021``